bwplotka/my/web/content/posts/efficient-go.md

 We are slowly building a small community around the book and Go efficiency topics in the new `Efficient Go Community` Discord server.
 Here is the link to [join us](https://discord.com/invite/7g5MJqFcQG).
 This is the perfect spot to give feedback to us about the early access content, propose topics to write about and ask questions around Go and performance!

-You can also follow [@bwplotka](https://twitter.com/bwplotka) and [@fredbrancz](https://twitter.com/fredbrancz) on Twitter.
+You can also follow [@bwplotka](https://twitter.com/bwplotka) on Twitter.
 If you want, get notified about updates, promotions, opportunities to contribute and events!
 My DMs and email are also open if you have any suggestions for the content already!